-Data on suspensions and expulsions of children with disabilities are submitted by LEAs via Ohio's Education Management Information System (EMIS) and also are used for the 618 data/EdFacts submissions.
-The State collects student-level data about each discipline event, including type, reason and duration.
+Data on suspensions and expulsions of children with disabilities are submitted by LEAs via Ohio's Education Management Information System (EMIS) and also are used for IDEA Section 618 data/EdFacts submissions.
+The state collects student-level data about each discipline event, including type, reason and duration.